School Psychology Internship Handbook

 - Interns should complete a minimum of 1 assessment where cultural diversity plays a large role in understanding and conceptualizing the student’s needs (e.g., English Language Learners, immigrant families, linguistic differences, gender diversity).
 The report should outline how diversity was attended to during the process of the assessment and recommendations should be tailored to the student’s unique needs.

-Research and Program Evaluation: School psychologists have knowledge of research design, statistics, measurement, varied data collection and analysis techniques, and program evaluation methods sufficient for understanding research and interpreting data in applied settings.
-School psychologists demonstrate skills to evaluate and apply research as a foundation for service delivery and, in collaboration with others, use various techniques and technology resources for data collection, measurement, analysis, and program evaluation to support effective practices at the individual, group, and/or systems levels.
+Research and Evidence-Based Practice: School psychologists have knowledge of research design, statistics, measurement, varied data collection and analysis techniques sufficient for understanding research, interpreting data, and evaluating programs in applied settings.
+As scientist practitioners, school psychologists evaluate and apply research as a foundation for service delivery and, in collaboration with others, use various techniques and technology resources for data collection, measurement, analysis to support effective practices at the individual, group, and/or systems levels.

 Required Artifacts for Domain 9:

 - Interns will need to submit a summary report detailing their involvement in utilizing and analyzing data to improve school-based practices and policies (e.g., PBIS teams, RTI teams, measuring outcomes of school-based programs).
 Summary reports should be a minimum of two double-spaced pages outlining the work that was completed in this domain.
 Additional documents (meeting notes, PowerPoint slides etc.) can also be submitted but do not take the place of the summary report.